About Frump Fighters®

 About Corina Holden (Founder)

 Hey!
 I’m Corina.
 This is my tribe!
-Life with 4 boys is crazy!
+Life with 5 young boys is crazy!
+One’s still inside me in this picture 🙂

 I think of myself as a normal mom trying to resist the invisible forces that want to keep her in frumpy clothing.
 It’s been an interesting journey, but ever since I realized how fun fashion can be I began absorbing it like a sponge.